Cockatiel vs Cockatoo: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Cockatiel and Cockatoo based on their distinct physical builds and metabolic profiles.
 Cockatiel at Small-Medium (12-13 inches, 80-120 grams) needs caloric intake calibrated to their moderate activity level, while Cockatoo at Medium to Large (12-27 inches, 300-1200 grams) requires nutrition matched to their moderate energy output.
 The size difference means food costs diverge significantly: smaller birds consume less volume but may need calorie-dense formulas, while larger birds require bulk quantities of controlled-calorie food.
-Cockatiel's predisposition to breed-specific conditions may require specialized dietary formulations, while Cockatoo may benefit from diets supporting breed-specific conditions.
+Cockatiel's predisposition to species-specific conditions may require specialized dietary formulations, while Cockatoo may benefit from diets supporting species-specific conditions.
 Both birds benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements